juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "W-Well I foresaw that it would work itself out-"

 "Work itself out in what way?!"
 The Sect Leader cut in again.
 "Tell me everything you know, and leave out no detail.
-I don't want anymore surprises, got it?"
+I don't want any more surprises, got it?"

 Marie swallowed a dry gulp of air and started speaking with a slow and steady voice, "She was supposed to die, but I orchestrated the event so that Markus would end up saving her and would rope her into the Sect."